What Every Parent of an Asthmatic Child Should Know

 "I'm fine I'm fine!"
 I remember saying, as they rushed to put me on oxygen and to give me a breathing treatment.
 "I'm fine.
 You don't need to panic like this."

-“You are not fine!
 Your asthma is bad!"
 The nurses said.

 I remember my irritation at how they were treating me like I was going to die if they didn't do something.

 I was so used to being short of breath that shortness of breath became normal.

-recent study conducted by UT Kids San Antonio and the Center for Airway Inflammation Research (cAIR) prompted one asthma physician to say:
+recent study conducted by UT Kids San Antonio and the Center for Airway Inflammation Research (cAIR) prompted one asthma

 "Overall, children viewed themselves as less impaired, in comparison to how caregivers viewed the limitations that the asthma placed on the family."

 That quote hit me, because it was (is) so true.

-So, if you have a child with asthma, what can you do to learn the truth about how good (or bad) your child's asthma
+if you have a child with asthma, what can you do to learn the truth about how good (or bad) your child's asthma

 Know your child's asthma signs and symptoms.
 Chances are, kids aren't going to tell you they are short of breath, so it's your job to know when they are.

 Create an Asthma Action Plan.
 This is a plan for you to follow that will help you (or you and your child) decide what to during asthma attacks.

 Take action when you observe the signs and symptoms in your child.

-- Plan regular asthma doctor visits (at least once a year)
+Plan regular asthma doctor visits (at least once a year)

 Make sure they're taking their medicine as prescribed

-- Call their asthma doctor when appropriate
+Call their asthma doctor when appropriate

-- Take them to the emergency room if necessary
+Take them to the emergency room

-As asthma parents, it's our job to know when our children are suffering _even when they don't see it in themselves (and even when they're pretending to be fine).
+As asthma parents, it's our job to know when our children are suffering even when they don't see it in themselves (and even when they're pretending to be fine).